davidzcondon/coder-dojo-basic-html/python.md

 ## Input

 * To ask the user a question we use the `input` function.
 This will print out a question to the screen, get the response from the user and put it in a variable.
-* For example `name = input("What is your name? ").
+* For example `name = input("What is your name? ")`.
 Whatever the user types in will be stored in the variable called `name`.
+* The `input` function returns a string.
+Even if the user types in a number it will be stored as a string variable.

+## Lists

 ## Errors

 * `TypeError: 'str' object is not callable` - You forgot a plus between two strings and the second string has brackets around it.
 * `Syntax Error` - for strings maybe you forgot a plus somewhere
 * `TypeError: 'NoneType' object is not callable` - You have an extra closing bracket `)` in the middle of the string
+* `TypeError: can only concatentate str (not "list") to str` - You can only join a string to a string.
+You are missing a call to `str` for one of the variables you are printing